 Rating: 4.5 out of 5 stars

 Fun fact: Hiking in Kananaskis was the first time Jo had ever been exposed to hiking EVER.
-Denmark isn’t really know for it’s hiking unlike the Rockies.
+Denmark isn’t really known for its hiking, unlike the Rockies.

 Wasootch Ridge Summit Climb

-We managed to summit Wasootch peak but it was difficult with a few tricky spots.
-So be well prepared and add an extra hour and a half return from the cairn.
+We managed to summit Wasootch Peak but it was difficult with a few tricky spots.
+So be well prepared and add an extra hour and a half to return from the cairn.

-If you want a more easy hike in the Kananaskis, check out Chester Lake Trail!
+If you want a more easy hike in the Kananaskis, check out Chester Lake Trail or even Yates Mountain

 Here’s a map of the beginning of the trail